AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-carrier-validation.md

 During checkout, when a customer fills the shipping address form, shipping carrier validations trigger the shipping rates request.
 That is why adding shipping carrier validations for your custom shipping method is mandatory.

-## Step 1: Create validation rules {#rules}
+## Step 1: Create validation rules

 Shipping carrier validation rules declare which fields of the shipping address are required for the corresponding shipping method to be available.
 The validation itself is performed by the [validator](#validator).

 During checkout, if the shipping address fields declared in the rules are filled, the further validation of fields' values is carried on the [server side](https://glossary.magento.com/server-side).
 For example, whether a carrier is available for the specified country.

 For the sake of compatibility, upgradability, and easy maintenance, do not edit the default Magento code, add your customization in a separate module.
-For your checkout customization to be applied correctly, your custom module should [depend]({{ page.baseurl }}/extension-dev-guide/build/composer-integration.html) on the `Magento_Checkout` module.
+For your checkout customization to be applied correctly, your custom module should [depend](../../../development/build/composer-integration.md) on the `Magento_Checkout` module.

 Do not use `Ui` for your custom module name, because `%Vendor%_Ui` notation, required when specifying paths, might cause issues.